zanreal-labs/legal/en/ai-policy.md

 ## Footnotes

 1: “High risk” refers to an AI system that is used as a safety component of a product or an AI product that is covered by the EU AI Act.
 A list of areas where AI systems may be deemed “high risk” can be found [here](https://artificialintelligenceact.eu/annex/3/).

+## Previous Versions

+The previous versions of our Policies and other documents can be seen at [GitHub](https://github.com/zanreal-labs/legal)